ontocord/aurora-m2/src/README.txt

 - create_seed_data - this is the initial generation of data for mixture-vitae, using various sources such as the OLC dataset
 - mixture-vitae-pipeline - this is the map reduce model based data dedup and cleaning process used to create the final mixture vitae dataset
+- synthetic_data_generation - various ways to create synthetic data, including multimodal data. some of which we are using for mixture-vitae
 - purpleteam - this is the data generation for alignment with the EU AI Act